 Design an optimization model, comprised of the following modules:

-A spatial optimization model that computes sensors’ deployment, which minimizes the cost of the deployment while maximizing the sensitivity of the network to changes in source.
+A spatial optimization model that computes sensors’ deployment, which minimizes the cost of the deployment while maximizing the sensitivity of the network to changes in source emissions.

-A temporal optimization model that computes sensors’ redeployment, which minimizes the transfer effort from the previous deployment, considering a change in weather or emission conditions
+A temporal optimization model that computes sensors’ redeployment, which minimizes the transfer effort from the previous deployment, considering a change in weather or emission conditions.

 A spatial-temporal optimization model comprised of the findings of the two previous models, considering probability of change in weather and emission conditions.